VIOLENT & AGGRESSIVE BEHAVIOUR

 An incident in which a person is abused, threatened or assaulted in circumstances relating to their work, which can include verbal abuse, threats of harm, or physical attacks.

-– any other workers it influences or directs.
+– its workers and any other workers it influences or directs.

 WorkSafe advises, that so far as is reasonably practicable, you must ensure the health and safety of workers, and ensure that others are not put at risk from your work.
 Violence or threats of violence at the workplace can come from clients, co-workers or even a worker’s family members or acquaintances.